TomaszWoloszyn983/mood-design-gift-shop/README.md

 ![Product options](documentation/images/guest_product_dropdown_btn.jpg)

-In case of an out of stock product Add To Basket button is not available.
+In case of an out of stock product, Add To Basket button is not available.

 ### Product Details Page

 This section displays more information about the product.
 Such as product description quantity of the product on Stock and the Price.

-It also allows to choose the number of products and add them to the Shopping Basket.
+It also allows you to choose the number of products and add them to the Shopping Basket.

 ![Product Details](documentation/images/product_detail_page.jpg)